Purpose (Taeyeon album): Composition

 Three new songs added to the reissue album are "Dear Me", "My Tragedy" and "Drawing Our Moments".
-"Dear Me" is an emotional ballad song with the harmony of an acoustic and string melody, while "My Tragedy" is a trip hop, which starts with the sound of a reed organ and leads to an orchestral arrangement, and "Drawing Our Moments" is a ballad song that makes delicate performances of acoustic folk guitars with a pretty flute-like instrument and a piano carrying the song alongside Taeyeon's voice.
+The title track "Dear Me" is an emotional ballad song with the harmony of an acoustic and string melody, delivering a comforting ballad with a positive message urging self-belief and self-love.
+"My Tragedy" is a trip hop that starts with the sound of a reed organ, leads to an orchestral arrangement, and symbolically depicts the profound sorrow of a shattered love by likening it to a lunar eclipse in its lyrics.
+"Drawing Our Moments" is a ballad song that unfolds like a fairy tale with delicate performances of acoustic folk guitars with a pretty flute-like instrument and a piano carrying the song alongside Taeyeon's emotive voice, while its lyrics capture the dazzling moments found within the ordinary routines shared with a loved one.

 Critical reception

 Purpose received generally positive reviews from media outlets.
 Chester Chin from The Star lauded the album's musical styles with "the artistic confidence on Purpose feels intensely liberating, and it is one heck of a confident record – in soul, sentiment and sound" and "On Purpose, the Girls' Generation alumni delivers a larger-than-life performance on a deliciously darker and much more musically complex record".
 He additionally complimented on Taeyeon's vocals and labelled Purpose as "artistic clarity" follow-up to her previous studio album My Voice.
 Idology Korea ranked it the eighth best K-pop album of 2019.